 A good share of Byron winemaking takes place in the vineyard, where winemaker Jonathan Nagy selects individual rows and blocks for their potential to express both variety and site; focusing particularly on clones that best exemplify Byron’s balanced, textural and site-expressive style.

 The Nielson Vineyard’s location at the warmer, eastern end of the Santa Maria Valley accounts for the wine’s dark color and ripe flavor profile.
 Prior to fermentation, the Pinot Noir clusters were 100% de-stemmed and kept cold for 5 days to accentuate the naturally smooth texture of our estate grown fruit.
-The wine shows aromas of blackberries, rose petals, dried herbs and earth.
-Flavors are driven by dark fruit, complemented by sandalwood, black pepper and crushed stone.
+Rose petal and dark cherry with hints of graphite and green tea.acquire

 92+ Points, – The Wine Advocate, September 2017

 Monument is our flagship Pinot Noir, blended from the finest barrels from the best blocks on our estate vineyard.
 Cold winds and sandy soils over adobe hard pan limit root growth in these blocks and lend this wine a great intensity, heightened aromatics and firm structure.
 The light crop in 2015 produced small berries and small clusters leading to a concentrated expression of Pinot Noir.
 Barrel fermentation adds distinctive smoky notes and hints of toasted brown spice while providing the wine with the backbone and depth to age gracefully.